Raagh/patferraggi.dev/content/blog/2019/dic/deliberate-learning/index.md

 ---
 path: "{{year}}/{{month}}/{{slug}}/index"
-title: Deliberate Learning!, take control of your career.
+title: Deliberate Learning!, take control of your career
 date: "2019-12-01"
 description: "Don't fall behind, is up to you to improve"
 thumbnail: ./cover.jpeg